abluescarab/MonoGameTools/README.md

 ## How to Use
 Include the MonoGameTools DLL in your project references, then add the desired namespace to any files.

+You can check out the demo project for examples on inheriting the GameScreen class, creating screens and images, and using image effects and screen transitions.

 ## Added Namespaces

 ### `MonoGame.Tools` (Manager Classes)